-Project Intervention Component Brief of the Project Impact F22 Safe two-wheeler Two Wheels, One Life - Education and No. of locations: EDUCATION riding sensitisation of youth in safe two-wheeler riding practices No. of training: 102 9 No. of participants: 6,386 Via global road safety Educating and inculcating road No. of locations: education for new generation - safety awareness among school children from 10-14 years of No. of schools: 29 education of students on road safety walking and safe cycling No. of children: 3,784 ENGINEERING Road safety audit To study current road safety concerns around the spots and possible solutions to eliminate risks No. of spots: 13 Jeevandoot Creation of a team of trained first No. of locations: EMERGENCY RESPONSE responders to provide timely emergency care to road accident victims No. of participants: 988 Respect the stop line Sensitisation of motorists through a No. of locations: ADVOCACY · week-long campaign at every spot on 'Respect the stop line' No. of activities: to promote the importance of halting before zebra crossings and giving access to pedestrians No. of motorist sensitised: 15,600
+Project Intervention Component Brief of the Project Impact F22 Safe two-wheeler Two Wheels, One Life - Education and No. of locations: 8 EDUCATION riding sensitisation of youth in safe two-wheeler riding practices No. of training: 102 No. of participants: 6,386 Via global road safety Educating and inculcating road No. of locations: 5 education for new generation - safety awareness among school children from 10-14 years of No. of schools: 29 education of students on road safety age through 13 hour- long session on safe walking and safe cycling No. of children: 3,784 engineering Road safety audit To study current road safety concerns around the spots and possible solutions to eliminate risks No. of spots: 13 Jeevandoot Creation of a team of trained first responders to provide timely emergency care to road accident victims No. of locations: 6 No. of participants: 988 Respect the stop line Sensitisation of motorists through a No. of locations: 13 ADVOCACY week-long campaign at every spot on 'Respect the stop line' No. of activities: 78 to promote the importance of halting before zebra crossings and giving access to pedestrians No. of motorist sensitised: 15,600